Appendix E. Risks and Mitigation Strategies

 - Procedural Controls.
 The most important question to ensure your safe use of social media tools is not “what tools do we use?” but “how do we use them?”
 Be explicit about the type of data or information you'll share.
 Who's authorized to post content?
 Who's authorized to approve it?
 Prepare a brief document that captures your goals and objectives for using social media and what types of interactions you are or are not seeking to engage in.
 Create operating procedures to filter content, address who will be the administrator and what you expect of users.
 Include specific activities or traffic that aren't allowed, such as the addition of third-party applications.

 - Acquisition Controls.
 Most social media services provide administrative features that can customize how information is collected from and provided to the public, either bundled with the service or for an additional fee.
-A great example of this is GSA’s own terms of service agreements with social media providers (see the “Social Media Apps” section of apps.gov.)
+A great example of this is GSA’s own terms of service agreements with social media providers.
 Many agreements include negotiated terms for IT security.
 Consider comparing the feature sets of platforms side by side, or engaging vendors to inquire about the security and privacy features they provide.
 Consider whether platforms that use voting or public comment are prone to being “gamed” or invite cheating or fraud, and what measures can be taken to prevent it.

 - Training Controls.
 The key to using social media securely is ensuring that everyone who uses it has access to sufficient training materials and opportunities.
 Even for social media initiatives that aren't new, providing periodic awareness and training can help educate users about what information to share and with whom they can share it.
-Federal employees should also be trained to protect their agencies and themselves by not blurring personal and professional lives, and with additional guidance concerning if and how they should identify themselves on social media websites, depending on their official role.
-GSA's Office of the Chief Information Officer also operates a number of network controls and host controls to safeguard the agency’s information and networks.
+Employees should also be trained to protect GSA and themselves by not blurring personal and professional lives, and with additional guidance concerning if and how they should identify themselves on social media websites, depending on their official role.
+The Office of the Chief Information Officer also operates a number of network controls and host controls to safeguard GSA’s information and networks.

 Sample Social Media Risk Mitigation Checklist